Texas

 If you vote in person, the notice of voting order allows a voter with a disability and their helper to request to move ahead of other voters in line.

-• Persons who assist voters with a Vote by Mail application, Vote by Mail ballot, or in-person ballot must provide their relationship to the voter and address, and for the Vote by Mail ballot and in-person ballot, the person who assists must sign an oath and mark that they didn’t receive compensation.
+Persons who assist voters with an absentee ballot application, absentee ballot, or an in-person ballot must provide their relationship to the voter and address.
+For the absentee and in-person ballot, the person who assists must sign an oath and mark that they did not receive compensation.

 An interpreter may be used if you and the election official cannot speak the same language.
-The interpreter must be a registered voter of the county, must take the oath of assistance and may interpret for any number of voters.
+The interpreter must be a registered voter of the county, must take the oath of assistance at the polls, and may interpret for any number of voters.

-All Texas counties must provide one direct electronic voting machine (DRE) at each polling place for use by voters with visual disabilities, so they may cast their ballot without assistance.
+All Texas counties must provide one direct electronic voting machine (DRE) at each polling place for voters with visual disabilities so that they may cast their ballot without assistance.
 These machines are equipped with headphones and a keypad.

 To find out more about how you may receive support while voting, click here.